 Grant Advisory Panel

 To assist the NCOs in ensuring the Short Breaks Fund is well managed, is delivering its outcomes and is operating openly and transparently, Shared Care Scotland has set up a Grant Advisory Panel.
-Click here to see who’s who in the Grants Advisory Panel
+Members of GAP come from the 3rd sector, local authorities, national carer/disabled people organisations, Scottish Government and include people with caring responsibility.
+Our Better Breaks GAP is chaired by Fraser Falconer (formerly Director of BBC Children in Need in Scotland and Creative Breaks is chaired by Mary Craig (formerly director of the Lloyds TSB Foundation for Scotland).

 National Carers Organisations